 “So they handcuffed her and threw her roughly into the back of the cop car until they could figure out who she was,” he wrote.
 “In the process of handcuffing her, they cut her wrist, which was truly NOT COOL!!!”

 She was released “quite quickly when they realized we were right outside CBS and that she was a celebrity and I was a celeb chef,” Lucas wrote.
 “Before they figured out who she was they were threatening calling an ambulance and drugging her for being psychologically unstable, SO NOT COOL WHATSOEVER! “

 Watts and Lucas said they initially decided to forget about the incident, but then they decided they needed to speak up.

 “We still forgive, love and bless them … just not putting up with this for our own freedom and heart space,” Lucas wrote.

-The couple has contacted lawyers, the American Civil Liberties Union and the NAACP, he said.
+The couple has contacted lawyers, the ACLU and the NAACP, he said.
 “Our publicist has us in contact with media about it, too, and we’re supposed to hear back.”